openvswitch/ovs/Documentation/internals/bugs.rst

 Please report bugs by sending email to bugs@openvswitch.org.

-For reporting security vulnerabilities, please read SECURITY.rst.
+For reporting security vulnerabilities, please read :doc:`security`.

 The most important parts of your bug report are the following: